-Talk with your dentist about remineralizing toothpastes and your specific needs.
+Talk with a dentist about remineralizing toothpastes and your specific needs.

 These typically have a higher fluoride content and may be designed to penetrate into the tooth’s root as well as into the enamel.

 Look for the ADA seal

 It’s good to choose a toothpaste with the ADA Seal of Acceptance.
 The seal indicates when a dental product has met ADA standards for safety and effectiveness.

 You can always ask a dentist for their opinion on any product without the seal.
 You can even contact the company that makes the toothpaste to ask why it hasn’t received the seal.

 Read the ingredients

 Every toothpaste lists its active and inactive ingredients.
 Make sure to check the inactive ingredients to determine if you’re sensitive or allergic to them.

 Potential allergens or irritants in toothpaste can include flavorings such as:

 Know the brand